cyral-quickstart/quickstart-sidecar-helm/docs/node-scheduling.md

 **TIP**: You can configure presets for pod anti-affinity and pod affinity using the `podAntiAffinityPreset` and `podAffinityPreset` keys in the [values file](./values-file.md#deployment-configuration).

-To learn more about affinity and anti affinity, check out [kubernetes own documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) on it.
+To learn more about affinity and anti affinity, check out [kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) on it.

 ## Pod tolerations